expectedparrot/edsl/docs/index.rst

 | Store your own :ref:`api_keys` for the language models that you wish to use.

 | **4.
 Explore examples**
 | Get started with our :ref:`starter_tutorial` and explore additional guides and notebooks.
+See `tips <https://docs.expectedparrot.com/en/latest/checklist.html>`_ on using EDSL effectively.

 Researchers